 What do you wear under a hospital gown?

 When you attend hospital for an appointment, you may be asked to wear a hospital patient gown for a procedure, for example for an x-ray or colonoscopy.
 The nursing staff will explain to you what to wear under the gown, as it varies depending on the type of procedure.
-In the majority of cases, you will be asked to just leave underwear on underneath.
+In the majority of cases, you will be asked to remove all other clothing and just leave your underwear on underneath the gown.

 Interweave provides the Dignity hospital gown to many hospitals, as this provides the patient with more dignity.
 The Dignity gown covers the whole body and features simple straps to tie up; meaning that patients don’t need to ask for help fastening fiddly poppers.

 Why cellular blankets?

 Cellular blankets are woven with cell-like holes in the pattern.
 They are commonly woven from cotton, polyester, acrylic or wool.
 The cells or holes in the blanket allow air to move into the fibres, which heat up with the warmth of the body and the warm air becomes trapped inside the layers.
-This causes the blanket to warm up more quickly than one with a non-cellular weave.
+Above all, this causes the blanket to warm up more quickly than one with a non-cellular weave.

-In Winter months or when you are feeling a chill, it is recommended to wrap up in many cellular blankets for the most effective warm-up.
+In Winter months or when you are feeling a chill, it is recommended that you wrap up in many of these blankets for the most effective warm-up.

-The lightweight, breathable cellular designed blankets are also useful in Summer months, especially the cellular cotton blankets, as they can keep a breeze out without overheating.
-Hospital maternity wards and private birth centres rely on these blankets all year round to keep babies warm in cribs and cots.
+The lightweight, breathable design of blanket is also useful in Summer months, especially the cotton ones, as they can keep a breeze out without overheating.
+For instance, hospital maternity wards and private birth centres rely on these blankets all year round to keep newborn babies warm in cribs and cots.

-Likewise, nursing homes use single bed size cellular blankets to keep residents warm without overheating.
+Likewise, nursing homes use these single bed size blankets to keep residents warm without getting overheated.

 What are hospital gowns called?

 They have many names, depending on the purpose and style of the gown.
 Generally known as “hospital gowns” collectively, they are also referred to by many as patient gowns or medical gowns.
 Not to be confused with surgical gowns, which is the protective clothing worn by surgeons and operating theatre staff.